Perry-Pedrosa/RASanalysis/README.md

 ### Multiple Regression

-As mentioned before due to the non linearity of the data, it is advisable we test for multicollinearity by understanding the correlation between the independent variables, to do this we creating a correlation matrix and visualised it in a heatmap.
+As mentioned before due to the non linearity of the data, it is advisable we test for multicollinearity by understanding the correlation between the independent variables, to do this we creating a correlation matrix to observe the correlation coefficiant and visualised it in a heatmap.

 ![heatmap](assets/mlr_heatmap.PNG)
 # References